Child sexual abuse in the United Kingdom: Group-based child sexual exploitation

 According to the National Audit on Group-based Child Sexual Exploitation and Abuse (2025), 28.5% of cases of contact sexual abuse can be described as sexual exploitation (17,000 in 2024), whether by individuals or groups.

-Group-based child sexual exploitation and localised grooming are terms used to describe the sexual exploitation or grooming of children and adolescents by groups.
+Group-based child sexual exploitation, localised grooming and grooming gangs are terms used to describe the sexual exploitation or grooming of children and adolescents by groups.
 Group-based child sexual exploitation was first defined in UK law in the Department for Children, Schools and Families' statutory guidance, Safeguarding Children & Young People from Sexual Exploitation.
 Supplementary guidance to Working Together to Safeguard Children in 2009.
 The National Audit on Group-based Child Sexual Exploitation and Abuse noted that there is a lack of data on group-based offences, with the Complex and Organised Child Abuse Dataset (COCAD) recording around 700 in 2023, i.e. 4% of the exploitation offences.

-This abuse tends to target girls who are particularly vulnerable, such as those who are in local authority care.
-The youngest recorded victim was 12 and the oldest was 18.
-A 2013 report by the House of Commons Home Affairs Select Committee describes a group first making contact with the child in a public place.
-After the group's initial contact with the child, offers of treats (takeaway food, cigarettes, drugs) persuade the child to maintain the relationship.
-Sometimes a boy similar in age presents himself as a "boyfriend"; this person arranges for the child to be raped by other members of the group.
-Children may end up being raped by dozens of these group members, and may be trafficked to connected groups in other towns.

-In August 2003, a television documentary reported details of an 18-month police and social services investigation into allegations that young British Asian men were targeting under-age girls for sex, drugs and prostitution in the West Yorkshire town of Keighley.
-The Leeds-based Coalition for the Removal of Pimping (Crop) sought to bring this behaviour to national attention from at least 2010.
-In November 2010, the Rotherham child sexual exploitation scandal saw several convictions of child sexual abusers.
-In 2012, members of the Rochdale child sex abuse ring were convicted on various counts, and in 2016, following the largest child sexual exploitation investigation in the UK, 18 men in the Halifax child sex abuse ring case were sentenced to a combined total of over 175 years in prison.